Docky37/alerts/readme.md

 - a bugfix in update methods of person and medicalRecord administrative endpoints (v1.3.1);

 - a rewrited OPS#1 'firestation' endpoint, and improvement of OPS#2 'chilAlert' and added OPS#4 'fire' and OPS#5 'flood' endpoints (v1.4);

+- the OPS#6 'personInfo/{firstName}/{lastName} endpoints and refactors a great part of project classes.
+OPS#6 **returns a list of PersonInfoDTO** instead of a single PersonInfoDTO, to be able to deal with with namesakes (since v1.5).

 It also contains actuators (health, info & metrics).